dhrubo55/personal-blog/content/posts/day-52-async-processing-httprequest-s-using-executorcompletionservice.md

 relative = false

 +++
-1. Synchronous and Async
-2. ExecutorCompletionService to do http request among 3 threads
-3. CompletableFuture to do http request among 3 threads
+1. CompletableFuture to do http request among 3 threads

 ### What is Synchronous and Asynchronous: